DiskusSeretide/CovidTracer/README.md

 ### The administrator is not registered in the system but is created as an entity directly to the relevant database.
 When logging in, it has the following features:
 1) The administrator has the ability to load POIs and traffic data.
 Administrator can also update, validate and choose to delete this data.
 2) The administrator page is used as a relevant information tracking media depicting via raw numbers, tables or graphs:
-   &nbsp;&nbsp;&nbsp;a.
+   &ebsp;a.
 Total number of visits recorded
    &nbsp;&nbsp;&nbsp;b.
 Total number of reported cases
    &nbsp;&nbsp;&nbsp;c.
 Total number of visits from active cases (7 days before the case diagnosis date and up to 14 days after)
    &nbsp;&nbsp;&nbsp;d.
 Classification of the categories of points of interest, based on the total number of visits as recorded by users